Zaid-Ajaj/Femto/README.md

 Femto is CLI tool that manages the npm packages used by [Fable](https://github.com/fable-compiler/Fable) bindings.

+Read [Introducing Femto](https://fable.io/blog/Introducing-Femto.html) for an in-depth understanding of why Femto is needed and what problem it solves.

 ### Install
 ```
 dotnet tool install femto --global